How to Handle Someone’s Behavior (and Get Them to Change)

 Here’s an example of how you can show them that you won’t tolerate being treated the way they are treating you.
 First, you should always start by making the other person aware of your boundary – what is OK with you and what isn’t – and your desire to have a good relationship with them.
 You might say something like: “I’m feeling trampled and unheard.
 I would like to be shown some consideration.
 It’s important to me that we are able to talk to each other respectfully.
 If that can’t happen, then something will have to change.”

 It’s OK to keep it vague if you haven’t had a chance to think of what the actual consequence will be.
-You can learn more about how to process through situations to come up with an appropriate consequence when you in my workbook on healthy conflict.
+You can learn more about how to come up with an appropriate consequence when you get my workbook on healthy conflict.

 When your boundary is not met with understanding and a positive change in behavior (and it probably won’t be), don’t allow yourself to be drawn into the other person’s drama by their threats of CRAP (Criticism, Rejection, Abandonment, and Punishment).
 You do not need to READ (Reason, Explain, Argue, or Defend) your position.
 Simply repeat your boundary one time, then let them know what the consequence will be – and implement it.
 (If you don’t know what the consequence will be yet, then say “I am going to take a break so that I can figure out the best way to handle this.”)